 After you finish the course work, you will complete an industry project that involves applied research or technology transfer in a workplace setting, and deliver a final report that demonstrates the practical application of knowledge and skills in the manufacturing sector.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

-Some of your work will be done in well-equipped labs and workshops, such as our manufacturing, robotics, or automation control systems labs (take a virtual tour of our lab), that simulate workplace manufacturing situations.
+Some of your work will be done in well-equipped labs and workshops, such as our manufacturing, robotics, or automation control systems labs, that simulate workplace manufacturing situations.
 The rest will be classroom lectures and discussions, supplemented by guided tours of real manufacturing operations.